Patient safety and health

 As a company specialising in pharmaceutical manufacturing and home care with its own certified general pharmacist, the Bichsel Group places great importance on the quality of its products and services.
 The company carries out numerous chemical and microbiological analyses on a daily basis to check end products, raw materials and packaging materials and holds manufacturing licenses, EU GMP certificates for medicinal products and EC certificates for medical devices in accordance with Directive 93/42/EEC of the European Council.

 The specialty pharmacy Mediservice supports patients with chronic and rare illnesses by providing additional services such as home care and patient events.
 Mediservice also has a licence to operate as a public pharmacy and a wholesale licence.
 Accordingly, Mediservice’s QMS meets a wide range of requirements.

-You can find further information about certifications and quality systems under Compliance (GRI 419).
+For more information on certifications and quality systems, please refer to Compliance (GRI 419).

 Continuous monitoring of all products